Expert design advice, information, and tips all about house painting, written by a professional painter and decorator.

 - Apply the stain by spreading with a brush applicator and let it saturate the wood; then after a few seconds, wipe off with a cloth.

 - You should do two coats for even and defined colour, but one coat is okay if it looks good.

-- Allow stain to dry for several hours (check label for specific instructions, depending on product).
+- Allow the stain to dry for several hours (check the label for specific instructions, depending on the product).

 Painting Your Stairs

 After 24 hours, the treads are dry enough for light foot traffic, and you can start painting.
 Follow these steps:

 - Tape off the treads with masking tape if you are not comfortable cutting (or edging) with a brush.

 - Prime bare wood using a high-quality wood primer (latex primer will work).
 This is necessary for good adhesion and sealing the wood.